Jasmy118/AWS_Tutorials/6. Jupyter Installation and Creating New Environment/README.md

 - $ conda activate JCondaEnv3--> To activate the new environment

 With conda we can create environment in any version of python.
-Linking conda created environment to Jupyter:
+Displaying the environment created with conda in Jupyter home page:
 - $ pip3 install ipykernel
 - $ ipython kernel install - -user - -name=JasCondaEnv
-Refresh jupyter home page and new environment name appears.
+Refresh Jupyter home page and new environment name appears.
 Open a new notebook in this environment and import pandas --> gives error as it is not installed.
 So install pandas in JCondaEnv3:
 - $ conda install pandas
 Now import pandas in the note book and it works.
 Note: $ conda update  -n base -c defaults conda --> to update conda version